ujjwal-shekhar/racket-polygon/docs/README.md

-Apologies for the confusion!
-Here's the **complete and copyable Markdown** for your `README.md` file:

 # Problem PDF Generator, Validator, and Test Case Generator in Racket

 This project provides a flexible framework to generate problem PDFs, validate test cases, and create random test cases for competitive programming problems.
 It uses **Racket** and includes a **Domain-Specific Language (DSL)** for defining test case generators and validators.